Pand9/lookingback/README.md

 - Need to install vscode
 - Setup a venv & set an env variable (i'll get to it when it's implemented)
 - That's it!

+## Why the name

+It was my first thought, it wasn't rational!
+However, the project's name works pretty well with its goal, as a time tracking tool - accessibility and ease of use.